What Is Alien Worlds NFT: A Simulated Galactic Economy

 TLM’s price chart from April 6 to July 26, 2021 (Source: CoinMarketCap)

 Currently, Alien Worlds is ranked #230 by market cap.
-TLM has a circulating supply of 9.1 million with a current max supply of 10 million.
-TLM began with a max supply of 5 billion, which increases annually based on a declining inflation rate.
-The Federation set this inflation rate at 9% for year one, and 7.64% for year two, subsequently decreasing each year.
+TLM has a circulating supply of 9.1 million with a current max supply of 5 billion.

 Alien Worlds is one example of the many exciting new projects being developed using blockchain technology.
 It is currently the biggest blockchain-based game in terms of total number of players and transactions.
 Stability is something that has the ability to attract both players and investors.
 Gamers are typically attracted to games where there is an existing level of competition because it can give more value to any time they invest.
 Being a cryptocurrency project, Alien Worlds has the added value of actually putting a price on that time.